 The common areas, which blend seamlessly into the dining hall, almost have the earmarks of a college campus food court setting.
 With comfy looking couches and funky casual prints adjacent to the eating area, it’s as easy to envision students catching up between classes as it is to see Dropbox team members collaborating and brainstorming.
 The laid-back scene fosters an environment of camaraderie and creativity that has helped fuel Dropbox’s success.

-For more information on finding the perfect space for your company, contact me directly at 1-844-NO-CONFLICT, or email@example.com.
+For more information on finding the perfect space for your company, contact me directly at (619) 238-2111, or firstname.lastname@example.org.

 Star Hughes-Gorup is a senior vice president and director at Hughes Marino, an award-winning commercial real estate firm with offices across the nation.
 Star is a key member of Hughes Marino’s brokerage team, where she specializes in tenant representation and building purchases.
 Star also makes frequent media appearances to speak on business issues from a millennial perspective, and regularly writes for Hughes Marino’s “Spaces We Love” blog.
 Contact Star at 1-844-662-6635, or email@example.com.